Coldaniel2001/ait-student-full-stack-challenge-backend/README.md

 ## ⏳ Time for development

-You will have **48 hours** from the delivery of the challenge to solve it.
+You will have **3 days** from the delivery of the challenge to solve it.

 ## 🎯 Objective